-All of our full-time teaching staff at St. John Paul II Regional School hold New Jersey State Certifications in Education.
+Our full-time teaching staff at St. John Paul II Regional School holds New Jersey State Certifications in Education.

 Mrs. Helen Persing – Principal